Castle

 A castle is a type of fortified structure built during the Middle Ages predominantly by the nobility or royalty and by military orders.

-Scholars debate the scope of the word castle, but usually consider it to be the private fortified residence of a lord or noble.
-This is distinct from a palace and villa, whose main purpose was exclusively for pleasance and are not fortresses nor adequately fortified.
+Scholars usually consider a castle to be the private fortified residence of a lord or noble.
+This is distinct from a mansion, palace, and villa, whose main purpose was exclusively for pleasance and are not primarily fortresses but may be fortified.
 Use of the term has varied over time and, sometimes, has also been applied to structures such as hill forts and 19th- and 20th-century homes built to resemble castles.
 Over the Middle Ages, when genuine castles were built, they took on a great many forms with many different features, although some, such as curtain walls, arrowslits, and portcullises, were commonplace.

-European-style castles originated in the 9th and 10th centuries, after the fall of the Carolingian Empire resulted in its territory being divided among individual lords and princes.
-These nobles built castles to control the area immediately surrounding them and the castles were both offensive and defensive structures; they provided a base from which raids could be launched as well as offered protection from enemies.
+European-style castles originated in the 9th and 10th centuries after the fall of the Carolingian Empire, which resulted in its territory being divided among individual lords and princes.
+These nobles built castles to control the area immediately surrounding them and they were both offensive and defensive structures: they provided a base from which raids could be launched as well as offering protection from enemies.
 Although their military origins are often emphasised in castle studies, the structures also served as centres of administration and symbols of power.
 Urban castles were used to control the local populace and important travel routes, and rural castles were often situated near features that were integral to life in the community, such as mills, fertile land, or a water source.